 A surgical guide is a template that fits over your dental arch and shows the precise location and angle where implants are to be placed.
 Dr. Setya uses surgical guides to guarantee accuracy of implant placement and to make the procedure faster and more efficient.
 Guided surgery also removes the need for cutting and suturing in most all cases, making implant placement far less invasive.

 The Chao Pinhole® Surgical Technique is a minimally invasive option for treating gum recession.
 Unlike traditional grafting techniques, the Pinhole Technique is incision and suture free.
 All of the tools and techniques used to perform the Chao Pinhole® Surgical Technique were created by Dr. John Chao, who trained Dr. Setya.

 Our digital X-ray devices emit 80% less radiation than conventional film X-ray machines and produce highly detailed images that are available in seconds.
 The images are often much clearer than conventional X-rays and we can zoom in on select parts of the images for closer inspection.

 Identafi® Oral Cancer Screening Device

-Dr. Setya and Dr. Hirst use an Identafi® oral cancer screening device to detect abnormal or diseased tissues in the mouth, including precancerous or cancerous growths.
+Dr. Setya, Dr. Hirst, and Dr. Bergman use an Identafi oral cancer screening device to detect abnormal or diseased tissues in the mouth, including precancerous or cancerous growths.
 The Identafi device has three different colors and wavelengths of light that are shined onto the oral tissues.
 The lights illuminate abnormalities in oral tissue that are not visible with the naked eye.

 By shining each type of light in succession, the doctor can zero in on any abnormality and determine if it shows signs of serious disease or oral cancer.
 He can then take a sample of the suspect tissue with your permission and send it to a biopsy lab for analysis.